 On June 15 each year CanWEA joins the wind industry and its supporters around the world in celebrating Global Wind Day.
-There are many reasons to celebrate wind energy and the 2018 event spotlighted positive local impacts of wind energy.
+Learn about all the great reasons to celebrate wind energy in 2019 in CanWEA’s latest blog.

-To help celebrate the amazing growth of wind energy around the world, the Global Wind Energy Council hosts a Global Wind Day photo competition that allows members of the public to participate in the wind energy success story by submitting their best wind energy photos.
+To help celebrate the amazing growth of wind energy around the world, the Global Wind Energy Council and Wind Europe host a Global Wind Day photo competition that allows members of the public to participate in the wind energy success story by submitting their best wind energy photos.
 The photo competition offers major cash prizes to participants.

-The theme of the 2018 photo competition was Wind Vision, and aimed to draw the attention of the public and policymakers to the power wind energy holds to alleviate many social, economic and environmental challenges.
+The theme of the 2019 photo competition is Future Wind, and is aimed to draw the attention of the public and policymakers to the power wind energy holds to alleviate many social, economic and environmental challenges.